jawalsh/z652-Digital-Libraries/docs/week06.md

 - _distinguish_ between types of metadata and metadata standards
 - _design_ "functional requirements" to guide creating a metadata application profile
 - _identify_ relevant Dublin Core elements for a given item
+- *identify* one or more example metadata application profiles that may serve as models for your CollectionBuilder project
 ## Before class: Readings, resources, and tasks
 ### Readings
 - Metadata basics